Pouloo/ShellDocumentation/WIP.md

 1977: Conception of the original Bourne shell, named after its creator Stephen Bourne.

 1989: Creation of BASH, the Bourne-Again Shell, by Brian Fox.
+> [!NOTE]
+> Since Ubuntu 6.10, the shebang in the following "**#!/bin/sh**", appears to not direct towards the default BASH as an interpreter but instead uses DASH (Debian Almquist Shell), most likely a performance-related measure.
+This may cause interpreting problems on non-Debian distributions, hence why it is recomended to specify "**#!/bin/bash**".

 ## Essential commands and syntax
 Commands and essential syntax that are a must-know for any beginner programmer in almost any compiled language, or otherwise to consistently naviguate and modify a filesystem.
 Here i won't detail all of the flags, as you can easily look up a manual page for detailed information of each command (**`man`** *`command_name`*).
 I will however feature the most commonly used flags.